raqbit/AnimalEssentials/README.md

 5. When doing particle commands, the particles will go to the animal's location on execution.
 If the animal moves during the animation, the particles will not follow the animal.
 6. /ae tp does not work correctly with multiple players.
 7. Fix cancelling of all tasks of the plugin (aka only cancel the task of the current command)
+8. /ae name is not case-sensitive

 ### Fixed
 1. A player is a null mob instead of a player.
 2. Space names cannot be found or named
+3. Teleporting to animals (ae find) in a different world teleports the player into the world he is currently in and not the one of the animal.

 ---